Chromatophore/HP48-Superchip/investigations/quirk_display.md

 We can see clearly that swapping display mode does not clear out the display buffer on superchip 1.1.
 However, we can also see that something else is going on.
 In principal, in step 6, we draw the sprite that we drew in step 1 again.
 This should 'undo' the drawing of this image from the display buffer, and give us the hires test pattern we see in Octo in step 4.
 However, we do not; instead we see a different pattern.

-I have reproduced the exact pattern for you here:
+I have reproduced the exact pattern we would expect (left) and the pattern we observe (right) for you here:
 ![pattern](quirk_display/pixelcomparison.png)

 The pattern's causation may not be instantly apparent, however, if you example the bottom section, I have isolated the row where each of the 2 right hand side's patterns start.
-It isn't repeating just this row, though, it repeats every even row of hires content to the row below it; what we appear to be seeing is the 'correct', 128 px resolution XORing of the even row row of pixels (even though we're in low resoltuion) but with that outcome duplicated over whatever was in the odd row below it.
+It isn't repeating just this row, though, it repeats every even row of hires content to the row below it; what we appear to be seeing is the 'correct', 128 px resolution XORing of the even row of pixels (even though we're in low resoltuion) but with that outcome duplicated over whatever was in the odd row below it.

 At some point I think I've established that the low resolution draw code hasn't changed from superchip 1.0 to superchip 1.1, so let's review the source to try and ascertain if this is indeed the case.